The pastoral team

 - Pastors, called by God to his service, are chosen by the assembly of the Church (Acts 14:23; 15:22).

-- They must possess the qualities required for this ministry by the New Testament (1 Timothy 3:1-7).
+- They must possess the qualities required for this ministry in line with the New Testament (1 Timothy 3:1-7).

 - They are responsible for preaching, teaching and spiritual guidance.